 ID Mitigation PA-3.01 Riparian Buffers shall be a minimum of 30m and increase in size based on slope of land entering waterway.
-(See Riparian Buffer Table 6.3.
-Within these buffers shrub and herbaceous understory vegetation shall be maintained along with trees that do not violate Manitoba Hydro Vegetation Clearance Requirements.
-PA-3.02 Access to clearing areas shall utilize existing roads and trails to the extent possible.
-Acceptance of the access location by the Resident Engineer / Manager shall be required.
+(See Riparian Buffer Table in CEnvPP) Within these buffers shrub and herbaceous understory vegetation will be maintained along with trees that do not violate Manitoba Hydro Vegetation Clearance Requirements.
+PA-3.02 Access to clearing areas will utilize existing roads and trails to the extent possible.
+Acceptance of the access location by the Resident Engineer / Manager will be required.
 PA-3.03 All clearing and construction equipment is to remain within the bounds of access routes and the Project footprint identified.
-PA-3.07 Cleared trees and woody debris shall not be pushed into or adjacent to standing timber, wetlands or waterbodies.
-PA-3.08 Clearing activities shall be carried out in accordance with contract specifications PA-3.09 Clearing and disturbance and equipment use shall be limited to the project footprint and associated access routes.
-PA-3.10 Clearing shall not be permitted within established setbacks for bird nesting and rearing during established timing windows.
-Clearing shall avoid the sensitive breeding period for birds between April 1 and August 31 of any construction year.
-PA-3.11 Clearing within environmentally sensitive areas, not designated for organic removal shall be carried out in a manner that minimizes disturbance to existing organic soil layer.
-PA-3.13 Construction vehicles, machinery and heavy equipment shall not be permitted in designated machine-free zones except at designated crossings.
-PA-3.14 Danger trees shall be flagged/marked for removal using methods that do not damage soils and adjacent vegetation.
-PA-3.16 In locations where grubbing and vegetation stripping is not required, existing low growth vegetation such as grasses, forbs and shrubs shall be maintained to the extent possible; disturbance to roots and adjacent soils shall be minimized.
-PA-3.17 Machine clearing shall remove trees and brush with minimal disturbance to existing organic soil layer using only "V" or "K-G" type blades, feller-bunchers and other means approved by the Resident Engineer / Manager.
-PA-3.18 Property limits, right-of-way boundaries, buffers and sensitive areas (where applicable) shall be clearly marked with stakes and/or flagging tape prior to clearing.
-PA-3.20 Slash piles shall be placed at least 15 m from forest stands.
-PA-3.21 Slash piles shall not be placed on the surface of frozen waterbodies and shall not be located within established setbacks from waterbodies or within the ordinary high water mark.
-PA-3.22 The Contract "Engineer" or Resident Engineer / Manager shall issue a stop work order if extreme wet weather or insufficient frost conditions results in soil damage from rutting, and soil erosion is resulting in sedimentation of adjacent waterbodies.
-PA-3.23 Trees containing active nests and areas where active animal dens or burrows are encountered shall be left undisturbed until unoccupied.
-PA-3.24 Trees shall be felled toward the middle of rights-of-way or cleared area to avoid damage to standing trees.
-Trees shall not be felled into waterbodies.
-PA-3.25 Vegetation shall be removed by mechanical means except where other selective clearing methods are stipulated at identified Environmentally Sensitive Sites.
-PA-3.26 Where practical, merchantable timber shall be salvaged and brought to market.
-As per Annual Harvest Plan, timber that is not salvaged shall be piled and burned in accordance with timing windows, or permit conditions
+PA-3.07 Cleared trees and woody debris will not be pushed into or adjacent to standing timber, wetlands or waterbodies.
+PA-3.08 Clearing activities will be carried out in accordance with contract specifications and Annual Harvest Plan PA-3.09 Clearing and disturbance and equipment use will be limited to the project footprint and associated access routes.
+PA-3.10 Clearing will not be permitted within established setbacks for bird nesting and rearing during established timing windows.
+PA-3.11 Clearing within environmentally sensitive areas, not designated for organic removal will be carried out in a manner that minimizes disturbance to existing organic soil layer.
+PA-3.13 Construction vehicles, machinery and heavy equipment will not be permitted in designated machine-free zones except at designated crossings.
+PA-3.14 Danger trees will be flagged/marked for removal using methods that do not damage soils and adjacent vegetation.
+PA-3.16 In locations where grubbing and vegetation stripping is not required, existing low growth vegetation such as grasses, forbs and shrubs will be maintained to the extent possible; disturbance to roots and adjacent soils will be minimized.
+PA-3.17 Machine clearing will remove trees and brush with minimal disturbance to existing organic soil layer using only "V" or "K-G" type blades, feller-bunchers and other means approved by the Resident Engineer / Manager.
+PA-3.18 Property limits, right-of-way boundaries, buffers and sensitive areas (where applicable) will be clearly marked with stakes and/or flagging tape prior to clearing.
+PA-3.20 Slash piles will be placed at least 15 m from forest stands.
+PA-3.21 Slash piles will not be placed on the surface of frozen waterbodies and will not be located within established setbacks from waterbodies or within the ordinary high water mark.
+PA-3.22 The Contract "Engineer" or Resident Engineer / Manager will issue a stop work order if extreme wet weather or insufficient frost conditions results in soil damage from rutting, and soil erosion is resulting in sedimentation of adjacent waterbodies.
+PA-3.23 Trees containing active nests and areas where active animal dens or burrows are encountered will be left undisturbed until unoccupied.
+PA-3.24 Trees will be felled toward the middle of rights-of-way or cleared area to avoid damage to standing trees.
+Trees will not be felled into waterbodies.
+PA-3.25 Vegetation will be removed by mechanical means except where other selective clearing methods are stipulated at identified Environmentally Sensitive Sites.
+PA-3.26 Where practical, merchantable timber will be salvaged and brought to market.
+As per Annual Harvest Plan, timber that is not salvaged will be piled and burned during frozen conditions in accordance with timing windows PA-3.27 Chemical control of vegetation is not permitted during clearing.